Skip to content

 LIT HealthChief Technology & Product Officer

-• Led technology and product for Melia, an AI-driven diabetes management app that gives patients real-time insights and personalized support.
+• Led technology and product for Melia, an AI-driven diabetes management app that gives patients real-time insight into their own data.
+A venture role held alongside my position at MED-EL.

-• Built the cloud infrastructure from scratch with healthcare-grade privacy requirements (GDPR, HIPAA).
-First time building a patient-facing product — very different from internal IT tooling.
+• Built the cloud infrastructure from scratch under healthcare-grade privacy requirements (GDPR, HIPAA).
+My first patient-facing product, and a different discipline from internal IT tooling.

 2024